 Before focusing on the specific anatomical region where there is an obvious traumatic injury, an initial assessment of the entire patient is imperative.
 The concept of initial assessment includes the following components: (1) rapid primary survey, (2) resuscitation, (3) detailed secondary survey (evaluation), and (4) reevaluation.
 Such an assessment is the cornerstone of the Advanced Trauma Life Support (ATLS) program.4 Integrated into primary and secondary surveys are specific adjuncts.
 Such adjuncts include the application of electrocardiographic monitoring and the utilization of other monitoring modalities such as arterial blood gas determination, pulse oximetry, the measurement of ventilatory rate and blood pressure, insertion of urinary and/or gastric catheters, and incorporating necessary x-rays and other diagnostic studies, when applicable, such as focused abdominal sonography for trauma (FAST) examination, other diagnostic studies (plain radiography of the spine/chest/pelvis and computed tomography [CT]), and diagnostic peritoneal lavage (DPL).
 Determining the right diagnostic study depends on the mechanism of injury and the hemodynamic status of the patient.

 The focus of the primary survey is to both identify and expeditiously address immediate life-threatening injuries.
-Only after the primary survey is completed (including the initiation of resuscitation) and hemodynamic stability is addressed, should the ...
+Only after the primary survey is completed (including the initiation of resuscitation) and hemodynamic stability is addressed, ...